 - Helpdesk: Food contact materials applications

-The CEF Panel also responds to ad-hoc requests from the European Commission to review certain food contact materials in the light of new scientific information and/or changing conditions and/or use.
+The CEP Panel also responds to ad-hoc requests from the European Commission to review certain food contact materials in the light of new scientific information and/or changing conditions and/or use.

 Main work in progress

 EFSA adopts and publishes scientific opinions and provides scientific advice for risk managers on the safety of substances used or intended to be used to manufacture materials which come into contact with food as well as the safety of related processes (e.g. recycling of plastics).